pratyush-prateek/environmental_sound_classification_1DCNN/README.md

-# Classification of environmental sounds using 1D convolutional Neural network
+# Classification of environmental sounds using 1D convolutional Neural network on Urbansound8k dataset
 This is an implementation of the paper https://arxiv.org/abs/1904.08990 It can deal with audio signals of any length as it splits the signal into overlapped frames using a sliding window, hence no data augmentation is required.
 Different architectures considering several